 Oregon Summer Fellowship

 The Oregon Summer Fellowship pulls the brightest graduate students from across the country into the distinct natural, political and economic settings of Portland and Oregon.
 Students arrive from diverse academic disciplines, careers and life experiences, but are all answering a call to public service.
-The 10-week fellowship places students with local levels of government, non-profits or private consultants providing dynamic challenges for the fellow and professional expectations for our Fellows.
+This fellowship places students with federal, state, and local levels of government, non-profits or private organizations providing dynamic challenges and professional expectations for our Fellows.
 The Oregon Summer Fellowship program is a 10-week, full time Fellowship (400 hours total) designed for current graduate students who are on a summer break from their regular enrollment.
 Oregon Summer Fellows retain their status as students at their home institutions during their Fellowships.

 *These ongoing training and professional development activities aim to supplement each Hatfield Fellow's subject matter expertise by increasing their leadership and management capabilities.
 In addition, these events give Center for Public Service (CPS) an opportunity to teach the Fellows about the Northwest's rich policy heritage, the ethics and values that continue to shape the Northwest's policy making process, and introduce the Fellows to key decision makers.